skyflaren/theArchives/README.md

-A compilation of solutions to problems on mcpt.ca and dmoj.ca with minor annotations.
+A compilation of solutions to problems on mcpt.ca and dmoj.ca with annotations.